Most recently updated on January 4, 2024

 Cordova and others testified before the House Judiciary Committee on March 24, 2021, about the need to expand eligibility under the compensation act.
 In September 2021, a bill was introduced in Congress to amend RECA to include New Mexico in compensation programs.
 That legislation has not made it to the House floor yet.

 So far, the basin residents haven’t received any compensation, although President Joe Biden said in August 2023 that he was open to granting assistance to people exposed to radiation during nuclear weapons testing.

 Cordova says there’s no question this region has suffered from the fallout of the 1945 Trinity explosion.
 She says there were tens of thousands of people who lived within 50 miles of the blast, some as close as 12 miles.

-She said the Trinity device was poorly constructed and detonated on a raised platform, sending radioactivity in all direction but especially in the downwind direction of the Tularosa Valley.
-The region had no running water then and most residents grew their own food, so the residents basically breathed, ate and drank microscope radioactive particles.
+She said the Trinity device was poorly constructed and detonated on a raised platform, sending radioactivity in all directions but especially in the downwind direction of the Tularosa Valley.
+The region had no running water then and most residents grew their own food, so the locals basically breathed, ate and drank microscope radioactive particles.

 “Our entire environment was destroyed,” Cordova said.

-Cordova said her family and virtually every family she knows has developed illnesses in the decades following the explosion.
-Her father was among them, dying of cancer in his early 70s.
+Cordova said her family and virtually every family she knows developed illnesses in the decades following the explosion.
+Her father was among them, dying of cancer in his early 1970s.

 So, she and Tyler established a registry of personal stories from people who have lived in the valley since the nuclear test.